Heroin Treatment Statistics

 Heroin treatment statistics shows that pharmacological treatment of opioid addiction gives good results: it increases retention in treatment and decreases substance use, transmission of infectious diseases, and criminal activity.6

 Medications are often used in the detoxification stage, when a person is likely to experience unpleasant withdrawal symptoms when they quit using drugs.
-These symptoms can be quite severe and involve nausea, pain, or diarrhea.
+These symptoms can be quite severe and involve nausea, pain, or diarrhea, and methadone therapy helps diminish them.

 Behavioral therapies that may increase chances of recovery from heroin addiction are the following:6